sagyzdop/blog/_posts/2025-01-30-Pumping-Lemma.md

 \end{aligned}
 $$

-Which makes proving that a language is irregular a question of finding a word that is in the language, but that is not pumpable.
+Which makes proving that a language is irregular a question of finding a word that is in the language, but is not pumpable.

 ## Proof Template